-- (1) Materiel managers will: - (a) Establish a shelf-life program to provide special emphasis for those items with known deteriorative characteristics to reduce the risk of shelf-life expiration. - (b) Establish and maintain internal management controls to monitor shelf-life items throughout their supply chain in accordance with Reference (t). - (c) Maintain stocks of shelf-life items at the minimum quantities consistent with operational readiness to minimize the risk of shelf-life expiration. - (d) Establish activities storing shelf-life items that: - 1.
-Adhere to the Shelf-Life Extension System (SLES), to DLAD 4155.37/AR 702-18/NAVSUPINST 4410.56A/AFJMAN 23-232/MCO 4450.13a, (Reference (ab)), and to Federal Standard (FED-STD) 793B (Reference (ac)) for GSA-managed items, both of which specify the instructions for the inspection, testing, and restoration of items in storage.
+(a) Establish a shelf-life program to provide special emphasis for those items with known deteriorative characteristics to reduce the risk of shelf-life expiration.

+(b) Establish and maintain internal management controls to monitor shelf-life items throughout their supply chain in accordance with Reference (m).

+(c) Maintain stocks of shelf-life items at the minimum quantities consistent with operational readiness to minimize the risk of shelf-life expiration.

+(d) Establish activities storing shelf-life items that:

+1. Adhere to the Shelf-Life Extension System, to DLAR 4155.37/AR 702-18/NAVSUPINST 4410.56B/AFMAN 23-232/MCO 4450.13B (Reference (t)), and to Federal Standard (FED-STD) 793B (Reference (eu)) for GSA-managed items, which specify the instructions for the inspection, testing, and restoration of items in storage.

-- 2. Initiate controls to minimize expiration of materiel in storage by issuing the oldest stocks first, except where issue of newer stocks is justified.
-Expeditiously report expired stock to the managing ICP for redistribution or disposal. - 3.
-Provide surveillance to ensure that items are in a ready-for-issue or ready-for-use condition in accordance with Reference (ab) for GSA-managed items, Reference (ac), and other applicable technical documentation. - (2) The procedures for the DoD Shelf-Life Program are in Reference (g) and DoD 5200.08-R (Reference (ad)).
+2. Initiate controls to minimize expiration of materiel in storage by issuing the oldest stocks first, except where issue of newer stocks is justified.
+Expeditiously report expired stock to the managing ICP for redistribution or disposal.

+$\underline{3.}$ Provide surveillance to ensure that items are in a ready-for-issue or ready-foruse condition in accordance with Reference (t) for GSA-managed items, References (u) and (ae), and other applicable technical documentation.

+(2) The procedures for the DoD Shelf-Life Program are in Reference (d) and DoD 5200.08-R (Reference (v)).